joelbaldapan/worderly/README.md

 <a id="gameplay-basics"></a>
 ### 🕹️ Gameplay Basics

-1.  **Objective:** Find all the hidden words placed on the game grid.
+1.  **🎯Objective:** Find all the hidden words placed on the game grid.
-2.  **The Grid:** Words are arranged horizontally, vertically, and sometimes intersect.
+2.  **🗺️The Grid:** Words are arranged horizontally, vertically, and sometimes intersect.
 The main "middle word" is placed diagonally and capitalized.
 Initially, all letters are hidden (`#`).
-3.  **Guessing:** Type a word you think is hidden in the grid and press Enter.
+3.  **⌨️ Guessing:** Type a word you think is hidden in the grid and press Enter.
-4.  **Revealing:** If your guess is correct, the letters of that word will be revealed on the grid.
+4.  **✨ Revealing:** If your guess is correct, the letters of that word will be revealed on the grid.
-5.  **Points:** You earn 1 point for each _newly_ revealed letter in the grid.
+5.  **⭐ Points:** You earn 1 point for each _newly_ revealed letter in the grid.
-6.  **Lives:** You start with a certain number of lives (hearts).
+6.  **❤️ Lives:** You start with a certain number of lives (hearts).
 Incorrect guesses (guessing a word not on the board or guessing a word you've already found) will cost you 1 life.
 Running out of lives ends the game.
-7.  **Winning/Losing:** The game ends when you either find all the words (Win 🎉) or run out of lives (Loss 💀).
+7.  **🏁 Winning/Losing:** The game ends when you either find all the words (Win 🎉) or run out of lives (Loss 💀).
 The ending screen shows the final state.

+<a id="game-modes"></a>
 ### 🖤 Game Modes
 Upon starting, you'll be asked to choose a mode:

+<a id="no-heart-points"></a>
 #### 1. **🔴 No Heart Points:**
 - **The classic Worderly experience.**
 - You play with default lives (5) and no special wizard powers or high scores.
 - The display uses basic text.
-- _This fulfills bare minimum assignment requirements._
+- This fulfills bare minimum assignment requirements.

+<a id="heart-points"></a>
 #### 2. **💖 Heart Points:**
 - **The enhanced, feature-rich mode! _(Includes bonus features)_**
 - **📜 Interactive Menus:** Interact with the game's options by using intuitive arrow-key controls.